Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddActions.rst

 Disadvantages
 `````````````

 #.
-This could lead to higher resource usage and less efficiont commits.
+This could lead to higher resource usage and less efficient commits.

 Objective